-During 2016, we continued to focus on the improvement of safety and health within each Business Unit.
-Management has made this the number one priority and is regularly present in the workplace to conduct audits and inspections in line with this theme.
-Safety and health performance is reviewed each month with the management of each Business Unit and challenging targets are set each year in terms of realizing a continued reduction in accidents and incidents.
-Despite the Tessenderlo Group Lost Time Incident Frequency Rate having achieved new record lows during 2016, we continue to be committed to realizing further improvements.
+During 2017, we continued to focus on the improvement of safety and health within each Business Unit.
+Management has made this the number one priority and is regularly present in the workplace to conduct audits and inspections to ensure compliance and drive improvements.
+Safety and health performance is reviewed each month with the senior management of each Business Unit and challenging targets are set each year in terms of realizing a continued reduction in accidents and incidents.
+We have achieved significant reductions in lost time incidents across the Company as a result of this vigorous focus.
+The Company is also especially pleased with the exceptional 2017 SHE record during the construction and commissioning of new operating facilities in East Dubuque (US), Billings (US), Rouen (France) and in Loos (France).
+In this respect we have achieved levels of SHE performance that are significantly below industry benchmarks.